-Your first task is to add the MVI46-101M module to the project.
+Your first task is to add the MVI69-101M module to the project.

-- 1 Use the mouse to select "Default Module" in the tree view, and then click the right mouse button to open a shortcut menu. - 2 On the shortcut menu, choose "Choose Module Type".
+1 Use the mouse to select DEFAULT MODULE in the tree view, and then click the right mouse button to open a shortcut menu.

+2 On the shortcut menu, select CHOOSE MODULE TYPE.
 This action opens the Choose Module Type dialog box.